Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Methodology

 \subsection{Dataset Construction}

-We construct the dataset through two coordinated streams, as shown in Figure \ref{fig:dermcot}.
+We construct the dataset through two coordinated streams, as shown in Fig.~\ref{fig:dermcot}.
 In the high-quality stream we first select a large set of dermatology images with diverse and balanced categories.
-For each image we use Gemini 2.5 Pro \citep{comanici2025gemini}to prompt a vision language model to produce a caption that reports only observable findings such as anatomic location, lesion morphology, and surface characteristics while forbidding diagnostic speculation.
+For each image we use Gemini 2.5 Pro \citep{comanici2025gemini} to prompt a vision language model to produce a caption that reports only observable findings such as anatomic location, lesion morphology, and surface characteristics while forbidding diagnostic speculation.
 The captioning prompt is: ``Please briefly describe the physical location of the affected skin and the observable medical features of the skin condition.
 Do not make any differential diagnosis.
 Start your response with `This image shows ...'."
 A second LLM then receives the caption together with the ground truth label and is instructed to simulate clinical reasoning.
 The hierarchical reasoning prompt is: ``Simulate expert hierarchical reasoning for dermatologic diagnosis using the provided caption and the ground truth \{DISEASE\_NAME\}.
 Begin with high level categorization, progressively refine to specific diseases and pathological features, and conclude with a coherent diagnostic judgment."
 The model reasons stepwise and presents the disease name only in the final sentence.
 We normalize the output into a hierarchical chain of thought that states coarse disease families, then intermediate descriptors, and finally the specific diagnosis.
 Board certified dermatologists rate every text on six axes from 0 to 5, namely Accuracy, Safety, Medical Groundedness, Clinical Coverage, Reasoning Coherence, and Description Precision.
 If any dimension receives a score below 5, clinicians revise the text until all dimensions are rated 5, after which the recorded scores are fixed at 5.
+All images processed by closed-source models such as Gemini are sourced from DermNet and comply with institutional policies on public, de-identified medical datasets.

 The regular stream reuses the same images.
 For each image we again obtain a caption without diagnostic content using Gemini 2.5 Pro and we reuse the same captioning prompt.
 A second LLM receives the caption and the image without the label and is instructed to diagnose through stepwise reasoning, placing the inferred disease name in the final sentence.
 We reuse the same hierarchical reasoning prompt for this stream.
 The output is converted to the same hierarchical chain of thought format.
 Board certified dermatologists score each text using the same six criteria on a scale from 0 to 5.